 Fast forward to the next chapter, our current chapter, where a bold career move for my husband has landed us smack dab in the suburbs of Charlotte, NC.
 Once again, we’ve made lovely new friends whom I already cherish.
 I’ve been given wonderful opportunities to grow personally and professionally and am grateful for each.
 And, there are certainly many advantages to living near a big city.
 We have access to museums, the arts, diverse cultures and lifestyles, and fabulous grocery stores.
 To be sure, Charlotte is a beautiful place with warm and welcoming people.
 What is hard to ignore, however, is that we find ourselves immersed in the “land of stuff”, where there seems to be a resounding focus on acquiring even more stuff.
 Commonplace are pristine neighborhoods, with chemically maintained lawns, giant homes, giant cars, and a myriad of status symbols.
 Yes, this very place was our choice.
 My initial desire to, instead, buy a small farm, got lost in translation, or more honestly, was quelled by the lure of coffered ceilings, large bedrooms, and shiny new hardwood floors.
 Out with the simple and in with the traffic and over scheduled lives.

 So, all of that has led me here.
 I love this beautiful earth of ours.
 I love every creature roaming its surface and every root digging into its soils.
 (Okay, so maybe I don’t love mosquitos, but I appreciate their place in the food chain.)
 I want my children to cherish and protect this earth, too.
-I want them to know that their contribution to this world matters much more than the size of the house they live in or in having the latest greatest device, which keeps them planted on a couch inside a house.
+I want them to know that their contribution to this world matters much more than the size of the house they live in or in having the latest greatest device, which keeps them planted on a couch inside and out of touch with our natural world.
 In the end, I know that I am not going to mourn the shoes I didn’t buy, the landscaping I didn’t invest in, or the brand my kids won’t be wearing.
 But, I would mourn the time I wasted wanting more and not realizing I had more than enough.
 I would mourn important relationships that I didn’t nurture, experiences that I missed because I was focused on my next acquisition, and I would mourn risks not taken, like this one, for fear I might step on toes or challenge the status quo.
 Mindless consumption in our throwaway society is harming our children as well as our planet, and setting in motion a path to our own demise.
 I know I have, at times, been a part of the problem.
 It is my hope that from this point forward, that myself and my family be a part the solution.